Ginny1209/visualization/02_activities/assignments/assignment_3.md

             Add the data source for better reproducibility.

+                    Suggestion to bad example:
+            Alt-text:Include descriptive alt-text for screen readers.
+            Font Size:Use a larger font size for better readability.
+            More detailed about the data source.

         ```

 - Word count should not exceed (as a maximum) 300 words for each visualization.